 As many as one third of U.S. children diagnosed with autism spectrum disorder (ASD) don't get behavioral or medication treatment to help them manage their neurodevelopmental challenges.

 Autism has been linked to genetic and environmental factors, such as zinc deficiency.
 A new study provides more information about the zinc-autism connection.

 According to a British study, polycystic ovary syndrome increases a woman’s risk for having a child with autism.

-Type 1 diabetes, type 2 diabetes, and gestational diabetes increase a woman’s risk of having a child with an autism spectrum disorder (ASD), according to a new study published in JAMA.
+Type 1 diabetes, type 2 diabetes, and gestational diabetes all increase a woman’s risk of having a child with an autism, according to this study.